fernandezfran/aelm/README.md

 # aelm

-The **a**ccelerated **e**xploration of **l**ocal **m**inima is a fast and
-effective method to find relevant minima in which an energy bias function is used to overcome the energetic barriers followed by local minimization. **aelm** provides a function to obtain these minimized values and the associated structures by doing minimizations from a biased trajectory with lammps.
+**aelm** provides a function to find relevant energy minima and associated structures by performing local minimizations from a biased trajectory with LAMMPS.

 ## Usage